 - In class (grades K-12): Print and share the challenge with your students.
-Have them work on each activity in small groups. - At home (grades 9-12): Email the challenge to families, or print and send home a copy with your
+Have them work on each activity in small groups. - At home (grades 9-12): Email the challenge to families, or print and send home a copy with your students.

-Have students mark ■ off which activities they complete.
+Pave students mark ■ off which activities they complete.

-Then, ask students to share completed the SEL activities.
-As a class, review the importance of SEL and discuss how students increased their social and emotional competence through the
+Then, ask students to share what they learned as they completed the SEL activities.
+As a class, review the importance of SEL and discuss how students increased their social and emotional competence through the challenge.

-The challenge can be used as a conversation starter for class discussion, but you could also turn it into a project, asking students to create a video. write an essay, draw a cartoon, or design a poster about their
+The challenge can be used as a conversation starter for class discussion, but you could also turn it into a project, asking students to create a video, write an essay, draw a cartoon, or design a poster about their experiences.